bbalet/jorani/README.md

 * Create a user with SELECT, INSERT, UPDATE, DELETE, EXECUTE permissions on the database.
 * Update <code>/application/config/database.php</code> according to your database settings.
 * Update the end of <code>/application/config/config.php</code> with your e-mails settings.

+## What's next ?

+* Define non working days (weekends and day offs) on a contract so as to automatically calculate the duration of a leave and to display them in the calendar.
+* Translation of the software in French.

+## Contribute

+* Suggest ideas, declare bugs with Github's issue tracking system.
+* Translate the software in your language.

 ## Credits